 Michael Milkin was born in Kharkov, Ukraine in 1964.
-As a student of Architecture at the town’s university, he participated in several art exhibitions.
+As a student of architecture at the town’s university, he participated in several art exhibitions.
 After graduating, he worked professionally as an architect but continued teaching, painting and participating in public exhibitions.
 Choosing to go to graduate school, Milkin attended the Pedagogical Institute in Kharkov, studying the graphic arts.
 In the late ‘90s, Milkin began teaching fine arts and, shortly after, his works were exhibited in art shows all over Ukraine, France, and Germany.
-He appreciates the opportunity to display his works on cruise ships, as well, reaching a diverse and interesting audience he would not otherwise have the opportunity to meet.
+He appreciates the opportunity to display his works on cruise ships, as well as reaching a diverse and interesting audience he would not otherwise have the opportunity to meet.

 In his work, Milkin concentrates on still lifes and landscapes, painting with acrylics and oils in thick, dramatic brushwork and brilliant colors.
 He is inspired by Cézanne, Manet, and Vasiliev.
 Israel brought new ideas to his art, moving him deeply.
 Beginning with an outline of his subject, Milkin fills the outline on the canvas with modeling paste, using a palette knife.
 On top of the paste, Milkin layers bright acrylic paint, creating a heavy, textured image.
 He lets this dry then uses varnish to accent certain colors.